gowww/app/README.md

 ## Views

-Views are standard [Go HTML templates](https://golang.org/pkg/html/template/) and must be stored inside the `views` directory, within `.gohtml` files.
+Views are standard [Go HTML templates](https://golang.org/pkg/html/template/) and must be stored inside the `views` directory.
 They are automatically parsed during launch.

 Use [Context.View](https://godoc.org/github.com/gowww/app#Context.View) to send a view: